semarie/sysclean/README.md

      /etc/sysclean.ignore  Patterns to ignore from output.
 One per line.
 The pattern format is the same as find(1) -path option.

+# EXAMPLES
+     Obtain the list of outdated files (without used libraries from ports):

+           # sysclean -f
+           /usr/lib/libc.so.83.0

+     Obtain the list of old libraries with package using it:

+           # sysclean -p
+           /usr/lib/libc.so.84.1   git-2.7.0
+           /usr/lib/libc.so.84.1   gmake-4.1p0

+     Obtain the list of all outdated files (including used libraries):

+           # sysclean -fa
+           /usr/lib/libc.so.83.0
+           /usr/lib/libc.so.84.1

 # SEE ALSO
      find(1), pkg_info(1), sysmerge(1)